shakes76/PatternAnalysis-2023/recognition/super_resolution_network_s4696612/README.md

 image, and the pixelshuffle operation learns the way the data should be arranged to successfully recreated the high resolution image.
 In this way, super-resolution is achieved.

+The Adam optimiser was used in model training.
+The SGD optimiser was also tested, however, it quickly became apparent that the Adam optimiser achieved better resulting images.
+Similarly, mean squared error loss was used to measure the model's accuracy during training, but absolute error was also tested.
+After early testing, it was concluded that mean squared error was more effective for training the model, thus it was used in the final implementation.

 ## Dependencies
 The project implements deep learning models using the following libaries.
 Functionalities may not be supported for other library versions.